dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 }
 ```

-The first method *handleAuthentication()* analyzes the authentication result from the *Auth0* login page by using the *auth0.parseHash()* method provided by the *auth0-js* library.
-If a valid result is received, a new session is created and the user is redirected back to the home page of our application.
-The *handleAuthentication()* method gets the *history* parameter: it represents the browser's history, but we will be back to it in a while.
-We also notice that the *handleAuthentication()* method calls the *setSession()* method to create a new session.
-In fact, this is the method that stores the info about the current session so that the application can verify if a session is live and can retrieve relevant data.
+The first method, called `handleAuthentication()`, analyzes the authentication result from the Auth0 login page by using the `auth0.parseHash()` method provided by the `auth0-js` library.
+If a valid result is received, a new session is created and the user is redirected back to the home page of your application.
+The `handleAuthentication()` method uses the `history` parameter to redirect your users.
+Besides that, the `handleAuthentication()`method calls the `setSession()` method to create a new session.
+In fact, this is the method that stores the info about the current user so that your react app can verify if there is an active session or not.

-As we can see, *setSession()* stores the session's data in the *localStorage* of the browser.
-This means that data are kept even if the user closes the browser window.
-If we want a different behaviour, we could store that data in *sessionStorage*, so that the browser cleans session data when it is closed.
+As you can see, `setSession()` stores the session's data in the browser's `localStorage`.
+This means that users' data are kept even if the user closes the browser window.
+If you want a different behavior, you could store that data in the `sessionStorage`, so that the browser cleans session data when closed.

-The last method *isAuthenticated()* checks if the session data stored in *localStorage* are still valid.
+The last method, called `isAuthenticated()`, checks if the session data stored in the `localStorage` is still valid.

 ## Adding routing and callback URL